2004 European Parliament election in the Czech Republic

-The 2009 European Parliament election in the Czech Republic was the election of members of the European Parliament (MEPs) representing the Czech Republic for the 2004–2009 term of the European Parliament.
+The 2004 European Parliament election in the Czech Republic was the election of members of the European Parliament (MEPs) representing the Czech Republic for the 2004–2009 term of the European Parliament.
 It was part of the wider 2004 European election.

 These were the first European elections after the country's EU accession and hence the first to be held in the Czech Republic.
 They took place on 11 and 12 June 2004.
 On a very low turnout, the ruling Czech Social Democratic Party suffered a heavy defeat, losing ground to both the conservative Civic Democratic Party and the Communist Party of Bohemia and Moravia.
 The debacle of his party was one of the reasons for the resignation of Prime Minister Vladimír Špidla.

+Electoral System and Voter Eligibility

+Electoral System Details

+The elections were conducted under the closed-list proportional representation system (CLPR), with the country being elected as a single constituency, with voters voting for one party or coalition of parties, and seats allocated to each party in proportion to the votes received.
+The CLPR system also impact on local representation and voter mobilization.
+Under the CLPR system, political parties pre-rank candidates on closed lists, denying voters the option to prioritize individuals.
+This electoral system ensures the representation of each party in the European Parliament, while also strengthening the candidate ranking mechanism within the party.
+This system favored larger, well-established parties, as smaller groups struggled to meet the threshold.
+Candidate ranking strategies have an important impact on intra-party competition and election results.
+Candidates with higher rankings are more likely to be elected, thus affecting the internal operation of political parties.